xxsbravo/PwnNotes/Linux/sudo.md

 *Tags:* #commands

-Short for '*super user do*', **sudo** is a Linux command allowing users to temporarily elevate their current user accounts to have root privileges.
+Short for '*super user do*', **sudo** is a Linux command allowing users to temporarily elevate their current user accounts to root privileges.

 ## Usage